 .

-Usually semantics are not “set into stone” inclusive or do not offer sufficient trade-offs, so formal verification is rarely an option aside of usage of models as design and planning tool or for fail-safe program functionality.
-Depending on the domain and environment, problematic behavior of hardware or software components must be more or less 1 avoided and 2 traceable and there exist various (domain) metrics as decision helper.
-Very well designed systems explain users how to debug bugs regarding to functional behavior, time behavior with internal and external system resources up to the degree the system usage and task execution correctness is intended.
+Depending on the domain and environment, problematic behavior of hardware or software components must be (more or less) 1 avoided or 2 traceable and there exist various (domain) metrics as decision helper.
+Very well designed systems explain users how to debug regarding to functional behavior, time behavior with internal and external system resources up to the degree the system usage and task execution correctness is intended.
 Access restrictions limit or rule out stepping, whereas storage limitations limit or rule out logging, tracing and recording.

-Sanitizers are the most efficient and simplest debugging tools for C and C++, whereas Zig implements them, besides thread sanitizer, as allocator and safety mode.
+For Validation, Sanitizers are typically used as the most efficient and simplest debugging tools for C and C++, whereas Zig implements them, besides thread sanitizer, as allocator and safety mode.
 Instrumented sanitizers have a 2x-4x slowdown vs dynamic ones with 20x-50x slowdown.

 Nr | Clang usage | Zig usage | Memory | Runtime | Comments |